Michael Bell, Chairman and Chief Executive Officer, inVentiv Health

-Mr. Solfaro received a MS degree in Engineering (System) Management from Capitol College in 1996, and a BS in Computer Science from St. Peter’s College in 1986.
+Mr. Solfaro received a Master of Science degree in Engineering (System) Management from Capitol College in 1996, and a Bachelor of Science in Computer Science from St. Peter’s College in 1986.
 He is the founder and remains on the Board of ClearEdge Consulting.

 Mark Dmytruk, President, inVentiv Health Patient Outcomes

 Mark Dmytruk is President of inVentiv Health Patient Outcomes, a sub-segment of the inVentiv Health Commercial segment.
 He is based at inVentiv Health’s headquarters in Burlington, Massachusetts.

 inVentiv Health Patient Outcomes provides a broad range of services relating to patient adherence, patient reimbursement and financial assistance, disease management and cost containment, accountable care solutions, and risk management consulting. inVentiv companies operating under this sub-segment include Adheris Health and inVentiv Patient Access Solutions.